bitemyapp/learnhaskell/README.md

 - First: http://fuuzetsu.co.uk/blog/posts/2014-01-06-Fix-your-Hackage-documentation.html
 - Second: http://fuuzetsu.co.uk/blog/posts/2014-01-06-Hackage-documentation-v2.html

+Note that these posts are slightly out of date: for example, now Hackage sports shiny new info with documentation info and build status.

 ### What you really need to know

 In order to have haddocks include documentation for related packages, you have to set documentation: True in your ~/.cabal/config.
 If it was left on the default (False) or set to False, you'll have to delete all your packages and reinstall before generating haddocks.

-The other thing to keep in mind is that due to the way the $pkg parameter gets interpolated *by* haddock, not by you, the html-location and content-location parameters must be in single quotes and entered into a shell or contained in a shell script.
+The other thing to keep in mind is that due to the way the $pkg parameter gets interpolated *by* cabal, not by you, the html-location and content-location parameters must be in single quotes and entered into a shell or contained in a shell script.
 They will not work in a Makefile, because it will think they are Make variables!

 ```bash
 #!/usr/bin/env sh